A Career as a Histologic Technologist

 Histologic technologists with administrative and teaching skills serve in management, supervision and education.
 Those interested in computer technology can apply their laboratory knowledge in the development and management of laboratory information systems.

-Please see the Health Professions Student Catalog for a review of the objectives of the MD Anderson Baccalaureate Program in Histotechnology.
+Please see the School of Health Professions Student Catalog for a review of the objectives of the MD Anderson Baccalaureate Program in Histotechnology.
 The review includes with a description of the professional workplace.

 According to the salary survey conducted by the Department of Academic Affairs at MD Anderson Cancer Center, the salary range for a clinical histologic technologist is $43,000 to $62,000.